brakmic/angular-on-knative/README.md

             - containerPort: 80
 ```

-To check the deployment status of the app enter this command:
+To check the deployment status of the app:

-`kn services list`
+`$ kn services list`

 ```shell
 NAME      URL                                         LATEST       AGE   CONDITIONS   READY   REASON